Wicwik/ml-project/README.md

 # Machine learning project - Correctly masked face images classification

-This is a repository for that is included in our [paper](https://data.belanec.eu/maskedface/project_summary.pdf).
+This is a repository that is included in our [paper/summary](https://data.belanec.eu/maskedface/project_summary.pdf).

 ## Requierements
 - Python >= 3.8